Last modified January 29, 2024 by Shelly Wolfe

 Step 2: In the Choose Package Repository window, enter the package repository URL: https://github.com/Swrve/swrve-ios-sdk and then select Next.

-Step 3: Once the package is uploaded, select all the package products and targets (SwrveSDK, SwrveSDKCommon and SwrveConversationSDK) and then select Finish.
+Step 3: Once the package is uploaded, select the package products and targets (SwrveSDK, SwrveSDKCommon) and then select Finish.

 If you are using Swrve in multiple schemes in your Xcode project, you need to include the same libraries in all of them.
 Under Targets, select the relevant scheme, and then on the General tab, under Frameworks, Libraries and Embedded Content, add each library.
 Note: For Service Extensions, only include SwrveSDKCommon.